Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: How to Realize DTC

 \subsection{Key Requirements}

 To fully leverage the role of DTC in the 6G network, the following requirements should be satisfied:

-\begin{itemize} \item[•] \textbf{Precise mapping:} The foundation of DTC lies in a realistic and comprehensive replica of the physical world, comprising not only the 3D environment attributes but also the channel characteristics and transceiver operations.
+\textbf{Precise mapping:} The foundation of DTC lies in a realistic and comprehensive replica of the physical world, comprising not only the 3D environment attributes but also the channel characteristics and transceiver operations.
 It should precisely capture and reflect the core features of physical objects for reliable decision-making.

-\end{itemize} \begin{itemize} \item[•] \textbf{Real-time:} Synchronization between the physical world and the digital world, is of great significance for DTC.
+\textbf{Real-time:} Synchronization between the physical world and the digital world, is of great significance for DTC.
 This necessitates time-efficient executions for data sensing and processing, channel prediction, and decision-making.
-Therefore, the DTC architecture should be carefully designed, striking a balance of performance and complexity. \end{itemize} \begin{itemize} \item[•] \textbf{Self-update:} The constructed DTC may not perfectly replicate the physical entities.
-Various flaws may exist within the entire framework, including sensor errors, information losses, model defects, and isolated data islands, possibly resulting in non-optimal or even incorrect decisions for physical communication devices.
-This demands the ability to self-update for DTC. \end{itemize}
+Therefore, the DTC architecture should be carefully designed, striking a balance of performance and complexity.

+\textbf{Self-update:} The constructed DTC may not perfectly replicate the physical entities.
+Various flaws may exist within the entire framework, including sensor errors, information losses, and model defects, possibly resulting in non-optimal or even incorrect decisions for physical communication devices.
+This demands the ability to self-update for DTC.

-\begin{itemize} \item[•] \textbf{Task-oriented:} Since different communication tasks typically rely on different channel characteristics, it leads to distinct requirements of channel prediction.
+\textbf{Task-oriented:} Since different communication tasks typically rely on different channel characteristics, it leads to distinct requirements of channel prediction.
 Similarly, this necessitates different decision-making processes.
 Thus, DTC should be designed and activated in a task-oriented manner to enhance accuracy and efficiency.